Sienci-Labs/Resources/gsender/gs-feedback.md

 ---
-title: ytsb Problems / Bugs?
+title: Problems / Bugs?
 menu_order: 4
-post_status: draft
+post_status: publish
 post_excerpt: A list of common problems and fixes for gSender users as well as links through to submitting issues or finding more support through our forums or videos.
 post_date: 2021-07-01 16:28:00
 taxonomy: